 - id— product ID (required).
 Indicate the ID of a product you want to add.
 See how to find a product ID here: How to get the ID of your product or category

-When picture, title, price, qty, options are used the single product will look this way:
+When picture, title, price, qty, options are used, the single product looks this way:

 - show_border — sets whether the widget border should be visible or not.
 Set ="0" for not visible and ="1" for visible.

 - show_price_on_button — whether the price should be displayed within the buy now button or separately.
-Set ="0" for showing the price on the button and ="1" for shwoing it separately.
+Set ="0" for showing the price on the button and ="1" for showing it separately.

 - center_align — allows to center-align the product block on a page (0/1).
 We recommend setting this as 0 when you place several products in a row.